Skip to main content

 Students may also choose from the following courses for no more than six hours total credit: WMST 4950, WMST 4960R, WMST 4970R, WMST 4980R, WMST 4990R, WMST 5000.
 Study abroad options must be handled on an individual basis with the undergraduate coordinator.

 In addition to the above courses, women's studies students may take relevant special topics courses in other departments.
-Some of these special topics courses have been permanently approved (see list), while others must be petitioned for inclusion.
+Some of these special topics courses have been permanently approved, while others must be petitioned for inclusion.
 Paperwork for petitioning courses can be found on the women's studies website.
 It is expected that petitioned courses will have significant focus on gender and/or feminist theory.

 General Electives (33 hours)